- UNRAVELED THREADS |2017 -

 NANA OPOKU GYABAAH II, CHIDOMHENE OF ASATO/AKAN |2017

-Screenprint on cotton/ wool
+Screenprint on cotton/ wool, hand stitched

 Variation of 1/2